DanielNKU/pm-analysis/teampass@3.0.10/Data sources/Network Traffic.md

-## 1. Capturing Network Traffic
+## Capturing Network Traffic

-Finding:

-1.

-## 2. Searching Local Data File

-Finding:

-1.
+We do not capture network traffic for teampass, because it cannot be implemented.